An old drawing of Abbey House Museum

 The 1152 Club is a history and heritage talks series for people aged 55 and over, held at Abbey House Museum.

 We meet in the Gatehouse at Abbey House Museum one Tuesday a month.
 Doors open at 10am and talks begin at 10.15am.
 Tea and coffee is provided on a Pay As You Feel basis.
-Details of upcoming talks can be found below.
+Highlights of a selection of upcoming talks can be found below.

 Tuesday 3 June